securitytxt/security-txt/draft-foudil-securitytxt.md

 If this directive indicates a web URL, then it MUST be begin with "https://".
 This directive MUST NOT appear more than once.

-It is RECOMMENDED to implementors that this directive be always used.
+It is RECOMMENDED to implementers that this directive always be used.

 When it comes to verifying the authenticity of the file, it is always the security researcher's responsibility to make sure the key being